sergiutanasiev/ev_charge_points_R/README.md

 5. Client can be accessed at `localhost:3000`
 6. Server can be accessed at `localhost:3001`

-7. For separate installation of client and server if concurently fails
+For separate installation of client and server if concurently fails `cd client`
-# For the client directory
-`cd client`
 `npm install`

-# Go back to the root directory
+Go back to the root directory
 `cd ..`

-# For the server directory
+For the server directory
 `cd server`
 `npm install`